 The focus of the painting is the Port Master which is painted in fine detail.

-On the Port Wakefield Road to Adelaide about 50 Km south of town is a collection of protest sculptures constructed by a local farmer in protest to a government decision to build a dump nearby.
-The best is a cockroach, I didn’t visit here, but here is a photo from Paula McManus Photography.
+On the Port Wakefield Road to Adelaide about 50 Km south of town is a collection of protest sculptures constructed by a local farmer in protest to a government decision to build a dump nearby, the best is of a cockroach.
+I didn’t visit here and I did have a photo of the cockroach but the person who took the photo asked me to remove it, despite the fact that I had acknowledged the origin of the photo.
+So sadly you will just have to imagine a four metre cockroach!

 I didn’t mind pulling out of Port Wakefield and the further down the Yorke Peninsula I travelled the more interesting the landscape became, lovely Mallee scrub along the verges, a bit of undulating country and a few hills.
 The only thing common with the country I’d travelled was the relentless brownness, everywhere is so dry and the only green is the trees.
 Made me homesick for Victoria, so green in comparison.